 What Wages and Benefits Can I Expect?

-The median wage in 2016 for Epidemiologists in California is $87,581 annually, or $42.11 hourly.
+The median wage in 2016 for Epidemiologists in California was $87,581 annually, or $42.11 hourly.
 The median is the point at which half of the workers earn more and half earn less.

 Epidemiologists typically receive benefit packages including health and life insurance, annual vacation and sick leave, and retirement plans.
 Independent consultants will need to pay for their own insurance and retirement plans.

 An increasing focus on monitoring patients at hospitals and health care centers to ensure positive patient outcomes may contribute to job growth for Epidemiologists.
 In addition, a heightened awareness of bioterrorism and rare, but infectious diseases such as West Nile Virus or severe acute respiratory syndrome (SARS) should spur demand for these workers.
 As hospitals enhance their infection control programs, many may seek to boost the quality and quantity of their staff.

 Projections of Employment

 Education, Training, and Other Requirements